smorrrs/Shadow-Tactics-Resources/any%_routes.md

 # Any% Routes
 Route descriptions for my Any% WR runs at time of writing.
+No descriptions provided for levels where a No Major Glitches route is also the WR time for Any%.

 Base Game Levels:
 * [Osaka Castle](https://github.com/smorrrs/Shadow-Tactics-Resources/blob/main/any%_routes.md#osaka-castle)